 Admission to Tatanka: Story of the Bison

-In Lakota, Tatanka is a word meaning 'big beast', and to the Northern Plains People, this word was synonymous with life.
+Head to the Tatanka: Story of the Bison Museum to learn about the past through exhibits and displays for a fascinating historical attraction that the whole family will enjoy.
+In Lakota, Tatanka is a word meaning "big beast", and to the Northern Plains People, this word was synonymous with life.
 Daily life revolved around these big beasts and they relied on them for clothing, food, shelter, and tools.

 - A bronze sculpture featuring 14 bison pursued by 3 Native Americans riders

 - Native American Gift Shop

 - What is included in the admission price for Tatanka: Story of the Bison?